2023 Best Value English Language & Literature Doctor's Degree Schools in the New England Region

 Full English Language & Literature at University of Rhode Island Report

 Harvard University landed the #6 spot in the 2023 rankings for the best value doctor’s degree English language and literature programs.
-Located in the midsize city of Cambridge, Harvard is a private not-for-profit school with a fairly large student population.
+Located in the midsize city of Cambridge, Harvard is a private not-for-profit college with a very large student population.

-Harvard also took the #2 spot in our Best English Language & Literature Doctor’s Degree Schools in the New England Region rankings.
+Harvard not only placed well in our value ranking, but it is also #2 on our Best English Language & Literature Doctor’s Degree Schools in the New England Region list.

 Full English Language & Literature at Harvard University Report